This is a lovely soup that requires minimal preparation and is one of our favourite things to pair with nice bread and have on a cooler night.

 - Add in red lentils, mung beans, yellow split peas, or whatever you went with, and stir through for another minute

-- Add the water, bring to a boil, and let cook until the pulses are soft, usually about 20 minutes
+- Add the water (and spinach if using), bring to a boil, and let cook until the pulses are soft, usually about 20 minutes

 - Once you have eaten a couple of pulses and are happy they are cooked, take the roast veggies out and dump them in the soup, cooking for a couple of minutes.